satellite-image-deep-learning/techniques/README.md

 * See section [Kaggle - Understanding Clouds from Satellite Images](https://github.com/robmarkcole/satellite-image-deep-learning#kaggle---understanding-clouds-from-satellite-images)
 * From [this article on sentinelhub](https://medium.com/sentinel-hub/improving-cloud-detection-with-machine-learning-c09dc5d7cf13) there are three popular classical algorithms that detects thresholds in multiple bands in order to identify clouds.
 In the same article they propose using semantic segmentation combined with a CNN for a cloud classifier (excellent review paper [here](https://arxiv.org/pdf/1704.06857.pdf)), but state that this requires too much compute resources.
 * [This article](https://www.mdpi.com/2072-4292/8/8/666) compares a number of ML algorithms, random forests, stochastic gradient descent, support vector machines, Bayesian method.
-* [Segmentation of Clouds in Satellite Images Using Deep Learning](https://medium.com/swlh/segmentation-of-clouds-in-satellite-images-using-deep-learning-a9f56e0aa83d) -> semantic segmentation using a Unet on the Kaggle [38-cloud](https://www.kaggle.com/sorour/38cloud-cloud-segmentation-in-satellite-images) Landsat dataset
+* [Segmentation of Clouds in Satellite Images Using Deep Learning](https://medium.com/swlh/segmentation-of-clouds-in-satellite-images-using-deep-learning-a9f56e0aa83d) -> semantic segmentation using a Unet on the Kaggle 38-Cloud dataset
 * [Cloud Detection in Satellite Imagery](https://www.azavea.com/blog/2021/02/08/cloud-detection-in-satellite-imagery/) compares FPN+ResNet18 and CheapLab architectures on Sentinel-2 L1C and L2A imagery
 * [Cloud-Removal-with-GAN-Satellite-Image-Processing](https://github.com/Akash-Ramjyothi/Cloud-Removal-with-GAN-Satellite-Image-Processing)
 * [Benchmarking Deep Learning models for Cloud Detection in Landsat-8 and Sentinel-2 images](https://github.com/IPL-UV/DL-L8S2-UV)